ral-facilities/daaas-info/source/isis-data-cache-2024.rst

 Highlights
 ----------

-From 5 Feburary, IDAaaS users will not have access to ISIS archive.
-Instead, all instrument data are in ISIS Data Cache: **/data/instrument**.
+From 05/02/2024, IDAaaS users will use ISIS Data Cache: **/data/instrument** for instrument data.

 1. Desktop changes
 ~~~~~~~~~~~~~~~~~~

-* Data - Instrument Data (previousely was ISIS archive) is read-only, access-restricted data, copied from Instrument.
+* Data - Instrument Data is read-only, access-restricted data, copied from Instrument PCs.
-* Data - Analysis Data (previousely was RB directories) is read and writable for analysis.
+* Data - Analysis Data is writable for analysis.
 * Data - Experiment Archive (only for STFC staff)

 2. New data structure for instrument data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Structure data in Instrment/Year/RBnumber
+* Structure data in Instrument/Year/RBnumber

 **/data/instrument/ALF/2023/RB2300001**